OWASP/glue/DEVOPS.md

 ## Rich Custom Application for Inventory and Triage

-One organization built an entire front end for Glue (called CodeBurner) that makes it easy for folks to self service the findings and selectively push them to JIRA or filter them in the future.
-Once this application is fully open source, we will present a link to that codebase.
+Groupon built an entire front end for Glue (called [CodeBurner](https://github.com/groupon/codeburner)) that makes it easy for folks to self service the findings and selectively push them to JIRA or filter them in the future.

 ## Process Your Images